Australia seeks to become the delicatessen of Asia

 "Australia can meet only a small percentage of Asia's current food demand – let alone its future demand.
 That suggests that our opportunity isn't so much to be the supermarket to Asia as its delicatessen – offering high-value, high-margin products," said Rob McConnel, Deloitte agribusiness lead.

-The Australian Council of Learned Academies forecasts the value of all food exports doubling to A$710 billion (332 billion pounds) by 2050.
+The Australian Council of Learned Academies forecasts the value of all food exports doubling to A$710 billion ($520 billion) by 2050.

 "In modern food, especially Asian, you need an acid element," explained Baker.